 South Korea might not censor the internet as heavily as China or the UAE, but there are definitely restrictions in place.
 You can quickly and easily increase online security with a VPN, though: they encrypt your traffic, preventing it from being read by the government, your Internet Service Provider (ISP), or malicious third parties.

 Additionally, VPNs enable you to route your traffic through servers elsewhere in the world.
 This grants you a temporary, region-specific IP address, letting you easily bypass country-wide restrictions and freely access the internet.
 This is useful in countries with strict online censorship, but also makes it very simple to access popular geo-blocked services from abroad including US Netflix, BBC and many others.

 In this article, we’ll cover each VPN that works in South Korea in detail.
-If you don’t want to read the whole article, here’s our summary list of the best VPNs for South Korea:
+If you don’t want to read the whole article, here’s our summary list of the best VPN service providers for South Korea:

 - IPVanish Fast connections, with up to ten connections permitted.

 - PrivateVPN Good unblocking potential.
 Has a no logging policy.

 - Hotspot Shield This service is very fast, with easy-to-use apps and a host of powerful security features, making it a natural choice for South Korean users.

 - CyberGhost Versatile, inexpensive VPN, offers one click unblocking.

 With so many different VPNs on the market, it’s often difficult to accurately compare one to another.
 To find the best VPNs for South Korea, we looked for services with the characteristics below: